gerbreown1/free-software/chapters/thunderbird.md

 1. Delete selected item

 Now that you know everything about Thunderbird, I hope you enjoy using it for managing all of your email accounts.

-If you have any comments, questions or suggestions about this please send an email to "author@gerbreown.com".